Luukvdh/primitiveprime/README.md

 - indexOfLowestNumber() — Return index of the lowest number in the array.
 - toTable() — Group-reduce objects by key or projection into table form.
 - seededShuffle(seed) — Shuffle array with pattern using a seed for reproducibility.
+- intersect(other) — Items present in both arrays.
+- difference(other) — Items present only in this array.
+- validateEach(validatorFn) — Keep valid items; replace invalids with null.
+- clearNil() — Remove null/undefined values and narrow the array.

 ### String